ludwigschubert/flow-simulator/README.md

 Earlier today I was wasting too much time on Google Cloud APIs, and I wanted to have a functioning version of the outline Katherine helped me write.

-There is a lot of map/territory confusion in the naming conventions of this code.
-Eventually I'd like things to be properly called 'task_spec' if its a specification, rather than 'task'.

 ## Current task_spec syntax

 ```python